scrapy/scrapy/docs/topics/api.rst

     .. method:: start()

         Start the crawler.
-This calss :meth:`configure` if it hasn't been called yet.
+This calls :meth:`configure` if it hasn't been called yet.

 Settings API
 ============